kunpaoo/tacodoggo.github.io/README.md

 # tacodoggo.github.io
 "introduction to computing" assignments

-this repository is for academic purposes only :D
+this repository was made for academic purposes :D